What Are Omega-3s?

 Best Sources of Omega-3

-You can get high amounts of omega-3 fats from fatty fish, algae, and several high-fat plant foods.
+You can get high omega-3 fats from fatty fish, algae, and several high-fat plant foods.
 The following sources are rich in EPA and DHA:

 - Fatty fish: Salmon, mackerel, sardines, and herring are excellent sources of EPA and DHA.